Table of Contents

 What Color Carpet Is Best for Stairs?

 When choosing carpet for stairs, you generally want a color that hides dirt and stains.
 Of course, you also want the right shade for your hardwood.
-Neutral colors often work best, with popular options including gray, dark blue and shades of beige and brown.
-Understated patterns can add flair and help hide dirt.
+Neutral colors often work best, with popular options including gray, dark blue, and shades of beige and brown.
+For eco-conscious homeowners, consider installing solar-powered stair lighting to add flair, save energy, and help reduce your carbon footprint while enhancing safety in your home.
+Understated patterns can also complement the design and further aid in hiding dirt.

 Should I Hire a Pro To Install Carpet on My Stairs?